T-Pau/Joyride/Documentation/Joyride.md

 To test the keyboard, use the companion program [Anykey](https://github.com/T-Pau/Anykey).

-The top left window displays the device connected to controller port 1, the top right window controller port 2.
-The bottom window displays the device connected to the user port.

-You can use the function keys to select the correct controller type or to display raw data.

-Adapters that support more than two controllers don't fit in the main screen. `F7` switches to a layout that supports four controllers per page.

-For digital inputs, the button or direction is inverted when pressed.
-Analog inputs are displayed as numbers and by positioning a cursor.

 ## Loading the Program

 Load the program from the disc image with `LOAD"*",8,1`.
 On C128 and MEGA65, switch to 64 mode before loading.

+## Views

+There are three views:

+- controller and user ports
+- multi adapters
+- special controllers

+Use `F1`/`F2` to switch between views, `C=-F1` to view the included help pages.

+Use `Run/Stop` to exit Joyride.

+For binary inputs, the button or direction is inverted when pressed.
+Analog or positional inputs are displayed as numbers and by positioning a cursor.

 ## Supported Devices